galenhuntington/g86/README.md

 !#$%()*+-./0123456789:=?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[]^_`abcdefghijklmnopqrstuvwxyz{|}~
 ```

-The four bytes, as numbers from 0 to 255, are interpreted as base-_258_
+The four bytes, as numbers from 0 to 255, are interpreted as
-“digits” in big-endian order.
+base-258 digits in big-endian order.
 The integer thus represented
 is then written as five base-86 digits in big-endian order with
 the above ASCII characters, in order, as “digits” for 0 to 85.
 Since 258<sup>4</sup> < 86<sup>5</sup>, it will fit.